jamesmbaazam/RPkgDev/README.md

 [![R-CMD-check](https://github.com/jamesmbaazam/rpkg_wf/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jamesmbaazam/rpkg_wf/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-# RPkgDev
+# _RPkgDev_: resources and a compendium of commands for developing R packages.

 RPkgDev provides a “list” of some of the most commonly used R commands (mostly from [devtools](https://devtools.r-lib.org/) and [usethis](https://usethis.r-lib.org/) for developing R packages.
-This package is basically a sumary of the commands from Hadley Wickham’s [R Packages 2e](https://r-pkgs.org/) book.
+This package is basically a summary of the commands from Hadley Wickham’s [R Packages 2e](https://r-pkgs.org/) book.

 For more comprehensive explanations of the commands, please check their